Microsoft Azure receives new features and enhanced migration services

 Today at its Inspire conference, Microsoft launched a number of updates across Azure, including the Azure Migration and Modernization Program (AMMP).
 An evolution of the Azure Migration Program, AMMP helps enterprises assess how their on-premises workloads will perform — and cost — on Azure, complementing offerings like smart defaults for Azure Kubernetes Service and Azure API Management integration with Azure Event Grid.

-“As we plan for the future together, we expect customers will continue to leverage cloud investments to refine and reimagine their digital strategies with an eye on remote productivity, sustainability, and security,” Azure senior director of product marketing Tanuj Bansal said in a blog post. “[These] new and expanded programs, offers, and product investments [will help] customers to accelerate their migration and modernization journey with Azure.”
+“As we plan for the future together, we expect customers will continue to leverage cloud investments to refine and reimagine their digital strategies with an eye on remote productivity, sustainability, and security,” general manager of Azure product marketing Tanuj Bansal said in a blog post. “[These] new and expanded programs, offers, and product investments [will help] customers to accelerate their migration and modernization journey with Azure.”

 AMMP covers a breadth of migration and modernization products spanning different apps, infrastructure, and data, including tie-ins with Azure Arc, Azure Spring Cloud, and Azure Cosmos DB.
 For example, AMMP supports deploying containerized apps to the Azure App Service via the Azure Migrate App Containerization tool, which helps modernize ASP.NET and Java web apps by packaging them as containers.